nyinyiphyo/shoppable/README.md

 ## Introduction

-Group assignment repository to convert Figma to boostrap as Group project.
+Group assignment repository to convert Figma to boostrap for Group 1.

 ## Usage